Kava Safely Treats Anxiety, Depression, Cancer, Boosts Cognition

 Kava relieves depression

-Other studies have showed Kava has antidepressant effects.
+Other studies have shown Kava has antidepressant effects.
 A three-week study from The University of Queensland gave 60 adults 250 milligrams kavalactones per day or a placebo.
 At the end of the three weeks, the P. methysticum group had significantly lower levels of depression compared to the placebo group, using Montgomery-Asberg Depression Rating Scale scores.

 The researchers concluded: